Connor-OS/TikTok_scrape/README.md

 ### Future Updates

+- This script will be augmented by two additional scripts to scrape video and viewer data.
 - Add batch scraping from file.
+- Improve performance of the script
 - Clean data in follower count output to be numerical format.
-- This script will be augmented by two additional scripts to scrape video and viewer data.